eBook Sale Amazon

 So, it’s no surprise the U.S. Department of Agriculture recommends beef jerky for hiking.
 The trouble is, beef jerky can get boring quick, then what do you pack?

-With the right tools, you can start dehydrating chicken to pack for yourself.
+With the right tools, you can start to dehydrate chicken to pack for yourself.
 It’s versatile, and the recipes are endless.

 Let’s look at some recipes below on dehydrating chicken for backpacking.